paulscherrerinstitute/bsread_java/Matlab.md

 The *prerequisites* for this package is *Matlab2015a* or later.

-To be able to use the package, include the full qualified path of the jar in the *javaclasspath.txt* within the Matlab home folder.
+To be able to use the package, include the full qualified path of the jar in the *javaclasspath.txt* within the Matlab home folder (ideally also copy the jar into this directory).
 For example:

 ```
 /Users/ebner/Documents/MATLAB/bsread_java_matlab-1.4.0.jar